yingweima2022/RepoU/README.md

 ## Hi there 👋

-**RepoUnderstander/RepoUnderstander** is a ✨ Official implementation ✨ repository of paper "How to Understand Whole Repository?".
+**RepoU** is a ✨ Official implementation ✨ repository of paper "RepoUnderstander: Enhancing Automated Issue Resolving with Comprehensive Repository Knowledge Exploration".

 - Recently, Large Language Model (LLM) based agents have advanced the significant development of Automatic Software Engineering (ASE).
 - We develop a novel ASE method named RepoUnderstander by guiding agents to comprehensively understand the whole repositories.